Information for boaters on the River Ancholme.

 The only public slipway on the River Ancholme is at Brandy Wharf Leisure Park.
 It’s suitable for small boats that can be trailer mounted and towed.
 The slipway is managed by Brandy Wharf Leisure Park.

-A general speed limit of 11.2kmh (7mph) applies throughout the Ancholme navigation.
-However, between Coal Dyke, Brigg and Bishopbridge a limit of 6.41kmh (4mph) applies.
+A general speed limit of 11.2 kilometres per hour (7 miles per hour) applies throughout the Ancholme navigation.
+However, between Coal Dyke, Brigg and Bishopbridge a limit of 6.41kilometres per hour (4 miles per hour) applies.

 Take care at all times to respect other river users and to protect the water environment and wildlife.